evanhuang117/T480s-hackintosh/README.md

  - Power button LED flashes after waking from sleep
  - Brightness keys (ACPI problem)
  	 - this is very weird because I have the correct SSDT hotpatch for fn keys...
- - Thunderbolt 3 - instant kernel panic, have to do another ACPI patch unfortunately
+ - Thunderbolt 3 hotplug - instant kernel panic, have to do another ACPI patch unfortunately
+ 	- I haven't tested plugging it in before boot (no hotplug) which I think will work

 ## Untested
  - Headphone jack